 But when should you start to think about marketing your show and how do you plan all that work without losing your mind?

-Here we offer some honest advice and practical tips on how to best organise your tasks when planning for a trade show.
+In this post we offer some honest advice and practical tips on how to best organise tasks when planning for a trade show.

 Do you have a goal of driving 20% more sales than the last show?
 Don’t just sit on your hands and hope for the best.
 Think about how you’re going to do this.
 What can you change that can drive this goal?

-For each of your goals, you should have a long list tasks that you’ve carefully thought about using the above process.
+Each of your goals, should have a long list tasks that you’ve carefully thought about using the above process.

 Doing this activity makes sure that you’re not wasting your time on activities that won’t help you to reach your exhibiting objectives.